jeremybbauer/mooncomputer/src/pages/index.md

 ---
 title: Home
 sections:
-  - type: intro
+  - actions:
-    title: Intro
-    section_id: intro
+      - label: Learn More
+        url: about.html
     component: Intro
     content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
-    actions:
-      - label: Learn More
-        url: about.html
+      A computer in the middle of the woods.
+You feel the glow under your skin.
+      Alpha phase reality scraper, compiler of weird data.
+These are its files.
+    section_id: intro
+    title: Intro
+    type: intro
 menus:
   main:
     title: Home
     weight: 1
 template: home
 ---